QEDan/QEDan.github.io/strategy_recipe.md

 For each data source, ask yourself what the privacy implications are.
 Can the data be used to identify specific individuals?
 Does the data reveal things about people that they may want to keep private?
 What kind of consent should be obtained when collecting the data?
 What could the consequences be to individuals if your company experienced a data breach after collecting all of this information?

 For each data product, ask yourself who the data product could hurt.
-Are the decisions that the data product is making or helping with impactful someone's life?
+Are the decisions that the data product is making impacting someone's life?
 What happens to that person if the decision is incorrect?
 What steps should be taken to ensure that decision making is fair across different racial groups, or genders, for example?

 ### Example